statycc/tyni/readme.md

 4. The result of the previous step is written to a file (an intermediate result).
 5. the captured matrix data is evaluated (separately).

-Same, but more visually, in two steps:
+Same, but visually in two steps:

 ```
 [input].java                         ┐